3scale-labs/3scale_ws_api_for_dotnet/README.md

 // create the API object
 IApi _3ScaleAPI = new Api("your_provider_key");
+// If you are running your own 3scale backend on premise, you can also optionally pass in a host to the constructor, e.g
+// IApi _3ScaleAPI = new Api("your_provider_key", "https://su1.3scale.net:443")
+// If omitted, this will default to the 3scale backend: https://su1.3scale.net:443

 // build a hashtable of parameters
 Hashtable parameters = new Hashtable();